ashlink11/ashlink11-original-web-app-template/wiki/dev.md

   }
 }
 ```
-I checked online for the latest versions of react and react-dom (as of April 28, 2020) and this all looked good to me.
+I checked online for the latest versions of `react` and `react-dom` (as of April 28, 2020) and this all looked good to me.

 ### Back to the [Parcel Getting Started doc](https://parceljs.org/getting_started.html) to set up the Development Environment

-Next, create an index.html and index.js file.
+Next, create an `index.html` and `index.js` file.

 ```
 touch index.html
 touch index.js
 ```

-Paste this in index.html:
+Paste this in `index.html`:

 ```html
 <!DOCTYPE html>